Attijariwafa Bank: History

+The present-day Attijariwafa Bank was formed in 2004 through the merger of two Moroccan banking institutions, Wafabank and Banque Commerciale du Maroc (BCM).
+Wafabank traced its origins to 1904, when the Compagnie Française de Crédit et de Banque opened a branch in Tangier; after several reorganizations, it adopted the Wafabank name in 1985.
+BCM was created in 1911, following the establishment of a Banque Transatlantique branch in Tangier, and later developed into a commercial banking group in Morocco.
+The 2004 merger brought together the branch networks and operations of both banks under the name Attijariwafa Bank.

-In 2005, Attijariwafa Bank in consortium with Banco Santander acquired 54 percent of Banque du Sud in Tunisia, subsequently renamed Attijari Bank.
-In Senegal, it obtained a banking license in 2005 and started its own operations in 2006; acquired a 67 percent stake in the country's fifth-largest bank, Banque Sénégalo-Tunisienne (BST), in January 2007; and acquired a 79 percent stake in the Compagnie Bancaire de l'Afrique Occidentale in April 2008, which it merged with its other Senegalese operations in December of that year, under the name CBAO Groupe Attijariwafa Bank..
+In 2005, Attijariwafa Bank, in consortium with Banco Santander, acquired 54% of Banque du Sud in Tunisia, which was later renamed Attijari Bank.
+In Senegal, the group obtained a banking licence in 2005 and began its own operations the following year.
+It then acquired a 67% stake in Banque Sénégalo-Tunisienne (BST), then the country's fifth-largest bank, in January 2007.
+In April 2008, it acquired a 79% stake in the Compagnie Bancaire de l'Afrique Occidentale, which was merged in December of that year with its other Senegalese operations under the name CBAO Groupe Attijariwafa Bank.

-In November 2008, the group acquired a 51 percent stake in Banque internationale pour le Mali (BIM, est. 1980 in Bamako).
-In late 2009, it acquired the operations of Crédit Agricole in four more countries, namely Crédit du Congo (est. 2002 in Brazzaville), Union Gabonaise de Banque (UGB, est. 1962 in Libreville), Société Ivoirienne de Banque (SIB, est. 1962 in Abidjan), and Crédit du Sénégal (est. 1989 in Dakar).
-In December 2010, it partnered with BCP Group to acquire an 80 percent stake in BNP Paribas Mauritanie (est. 2006 in Nouakchott), then purchased a 51 percent stake in Société Commerciale de Banque Cameroun (SCB Cameroun, est. 1989 in Yaoundé), and in September 2013, a 55 percent stake in Banque Internationale pour l'Afrique au Togo (BIA Togo, in Lomé).
-In 2017, it acquired 100 percent of the former Barclays subsidiary in Egypt.
-In the meantime, the group also established operations in Guinea-Bissau in 2008, and through its Senegalese subsidiary CBAO in Burkina Faso in 2011, Niger in 2013, and Benin in 2015.
+The group continued its expansion in West and Central Africa in the following years.
+In November 2008, it acquired a 51% stake in Banque internationale pour le Mali (BIM), which had been established in 1980 in Bamako.
+In late 2009, it acquired Crédit Agricole operations in four countries: Crédit du Congo, established in 2002 in Brazzaville; Union Gabonaise de Banque (UGB), established in 1962 in Libreville; Société Ivoirienne de Banque (SIB), established in 1962 in Abidjan; and Crédit du Sénégal, established in 1989 in Dakar.
+In December 2010, Attijariwafa Bank partnered with BCP Group to acquire an 80% stake in BNP Paribas Mauritanie, established in 2006 in Nouakchott.
+It subsequently purchased a 51% stake in Société Commerciale de Banque Cameroun, established in 1989 in Yaoundé, and, in September 2013, a 55% stake in Banque Internationale pour l'Afrique au Togo in Lomé.
+In 2017, it acquired the former Barclays subsidiary in Egypt.
+During the same period, the group also established operations in Guinea-Bissau in 2008 and, through its Senegalese subsidiary CBAO, in Burkina Faso in 2011, Niger in 2013 and Benin in 2015.

-By end-2018, Attijariwafa Bank had operations in 15 African countries with a network of over 4,300 branches which it viewed as the most extensive in Africa.
+By the end of 2018, Attijariwafa Bank operated in 15 African countries and had a network of more than 4,300 branches, which the group described as the most extensive on the continent.

-On 8 November 2022, Attijariwafa Bank partnered with Union Bank of Nigeria to expand its operations in Africa.
+On 8 November 2022, Attijariwafa Bank entered into a partnership with Union Bank of Nigeria as part of its African expansion strategy.

-On 10 August 2023, Attijariwafa Bank has launched a new payment solution powered by Apple Pay.
+On 10 August 2023, the bank launched a payment service using Apple Pay.